Web Content Display

 BHAVAS: Expression of an inner condition; attitudes of the mind.

-BHISHMA PITAMAH: Grand uncle of the Pandavas and the Kauravas in the Mahabharata epic.
+BHISHMA PITAMAHA (BHISHMA PITAAMAAHA): Grand uncle of Pandavas and Kauravas in the epic Mahabharata.

-BHOG (or BHOGA, or BHOGAM): Process of undergoing effects of impressions; experience; enjoyment.
+BHOGA OR BHOGAM OR BHOG (BHOGAA): The process of undergoing the effects of impressions; experience; enjoyment.

 BHRUMADHYA: Between the eyebrows.